 - Onions - I use red onion to make this soup.
 I have made it with yellow onion with similar results.

 - Orzo - Resist the temptation to add more orzo!
-I have tested this recipe with 1 cup and 1 +½ a cup of dry orzo and both were way too much and the result was not a soup. ½ a cup or 100g is the perfect amount.
+I have tested this recipe with 1 cup and 1 + ½ a cup of dry orzo and both were way too much and the result was not a soup.
+Half a cup or 100g is the perfect amount.

 - Stirring - It is really important to stir the soup as much as you can once you add the orzo.
 The dry orzo will sink to the bottom of the soup and will stick to the bottom of the pan if you don't stir it.

 - Can I make this gluten-free?
-You will have to switch the orzo to a gluten-free pasta and make sure the stock you use in gluten-free.
+You will have to switch the orzo to gluten-free pasta and make sure the stock you use is gluten-free.

 Anita